-There are also large efforts driven primarily by other state agencies, such as the advent of the Common Core Curriculum and Arkansas' role in developing the Next Generation Science Standards.
+There are also large efforts driven primarily by other state agencies, such as the advent of the Common Core Curriculum and Arkansas' role in developing the Next Generation Science Standards and expanding access to high quality pre-k programs.
 These efforts affect the entire educational enterprise.

 New organizations have also emerged focused on the vision of Arkansas in the 21st Century.
 Accelerate Arkansas focuses on the broad changes in education and the economy required to get the average income in Arkansas to equal the US average.
 The Arkansas STEM Coalition focuses on engaging the educational enterprise, state agencies, businesses and citizens to remake Arkansas STEM policies, strategies and programs in order to expand the economy of Arkansas and produce higher paying jobs.
-There are programs to remediate, reduce the need for remediation, increase the success, extent and diversity of AP courses, and other programs for concurrent enrollment and distance education.
-Other programs encourage students to visit college campuses and employers, to gain information for planning their lives.
+There are programs to remediate, reduce the need for remediation, increase the success, extent and diversity of Advanced Placement courses, and other programs for concurrent enrollment and distance education.
+Other programs encourage students to visit college campuses and employers in order to gain information for planning their lives.